Archive for November, 2010

-Domain takedowns: With law-enforcement recently taking down domains that they assert are engaged in peer-to-peer sharing 1 and with UK agencies perhaps looking for the power to seize domains 2 associated with criminal activity, I see some possible parallels.
+Domain takedowns: With law-enforcement recently taking down domains that they assert are engaged in peer-to-peer sharing [1. …and they certainly may be doing illegal peer-to-peer sharing among other things, I don’t argue that.] and with UK agencies perhaps looking for the power to seize domains [2. in a proposal from Nominet, which is registrar for the .uk top-level domain.] associated with criminal activity, I see some possible parallels.
 First, note that all that might be required for takedowns is a request from law-enforcement, and that the domain owner doesn’t necessarily know why the domain is down—it just is taken down.
-But wait—I see parallels elsewhere… (continue reading…)
+But wait—I see parallels elsewhere… [Read more…]

 Hello, Are you still blogging?

-I cleaned out my news reader subscriptions this morning1 and found that of about 30 blogs I dropped, most of them hadn’t been updated in over a year, or even since 2006 in a couple of cases.
+I cleaned out my news reader subscriptions this morning[1.
+I use NetNewsWire on my Mac PowerBook and Reeder on my iPad, with the data being coordinated through Google Reader online] and found that of about 30 blogs I dropped, most of them hadn’t been updated in over a year, or even since 2006 in a couple of cases.
 Are people getting tired of blogging?
 (For that matter, are people getting tired of tweeting?
 I hardly ever do it any more…) To lay a motivational foundation, I was cleaning out my subscriptions because I now read them on an iPad and it has been taking me nearly a couple of hours a day to read them, so I needed to cut a lot of duplicates—seeing the same information several places, in blogs that are just “repeaters.”

 Ten reasons my buddies might have quit blogging (remember, I call blog posts “articles”):